NT

 Population justification

-The global population size has not been quantified, but this species is described as 'fairly common' (Stotz et al. (1996).
+The global population size has not been quantified, but this species is described as uncommon to fairly common (Stotz et al. 1996, Schulenberg and Rosenberg 2020).

 Trend justification

-This is an understorey and middle storey species of várzea (seasonally flooded forest), and the tall growth on islands in white-water rivers.
-It is also known from the edges of older forest (del Hoyo et al. 2003).
+This is an understorey and middle storey species of "várzea" (seasonally flooded forest), and the tall growth on islands and along the banks of white-water rivers.
+Even though it prefers forest it may also be found on the edges of older forest, in small clearings and in areas with low levels of human disturbance (del Hoyo et al. 2003, Schulenberg and Rosenberg 2020).

 Conservation Actions Underway